-Safety Guidelines for Field Work at the UWM Field Station
+Safety Guidelines for Field Work at the UWM Saukville Field Station

-Learn about potentially hazardous plants, animals, terrain, and weather conditions.
-Especially review the list below.
-A first aid kit is maintained at the Field Station Building.
+Learn about potentially hazardous plants, animals, terrain, and weather conditions by reviewing the list below.
+A first aid kit is maintained at the Saukville Field Station Building.
 If serious medical attention is needed, call 911.
-For help with minor medical attention call the Field Station number, 262-675-6844.
+For help with minor medical attention call the Saukville Field Station at 262-675-6844.

 If you are injured while working in the field, report it to your immediate supervisor.

-- If you are faculty, staff, graduate teaching or graduate project assistants or undergraduate student employee complete:
+- If you are faculty, staff, graduate teaching or graduate project assistants or undergraduate student employee complete a

-- If you are an undergraduate student not employed by UWM or a graduate student research assistant (payrolled by UWM) complete:
+- If you are an student not employed by UWM or a visitor, complete a general incident report with 24 hours.
+UWM Safety and Assurances office.

 - For work in remote (off-boardwalk) areas of the Cedarburg Bog:

-- Make sure that you notify Field Station staff that you are going into the Bog including where you are going and your planned route to get there.
-Field Station staff can provide advice regarding the best access points and routes.
+- Make sure that you notify Saukville Field Station staff that you are going into the Bog including where you are going and your planned route.
+Saukville Field Station staff can provide advice regarding the best access points and routes.

 - Take a cell phone with you so that you can call for help if needed.